RavalSahil1311/RavalSahil1311/README.md

 <h1 align="center">Hi 👋, I'm Sahil Raval</h1>
-<h3 align="center">Code is like humor.
-When you have to explain it, it’s bad.</h3>
+<h2 align="center">Code is like humor.
+When you have to explain it, it’s bad.</h2>

-- 🌱 I’m currently learning **Tailwind CSS, JavaScript, Data Structure And Algorithms.**
+- 🌱 I’m currently learning **JavaScript, Python, Data Structure And Algorithms.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">